Lawrence “Larry” D. Johnson

 Lawrence is survived by his spouse of 64 years Shirley Ann at home, sons and daughters-in-law Dale and Debbie Johnson of Waverly, N.Y., Randy and Michelle Johnson of Orlando, Fla., son Bill Johnson of Sayre, Pa., grandchildren Krista (Tony) Moses, Shawn (Monica) Johnson, and Kathleen Waugh, great-grandchildren Maverick, and Margo, and several nieces, nephews, and cousins.

-At the family’s request, there will be no services.
+At the family’s request, all services will be private at a later date.
 The family is being assisted by Lowery-Urban Funeral Home and Cremation Services, Inc., Athens, Pa.

-Memorial donations may be made in Larry’s name, keeping with his love of animals, to Stray Haven, 194 Shepard Road, Waverly, NY 14892.
+Memorial donations may be made in Larry’s name in keeping with his love of animals to: Stray Haven, 194 Shepard Road, Waverly, NY 14892.

-For those wishing to sign the e-guestbook or send condolences, you may do so by visiting www.loweryfuneralhome.com.
+For those wishing to sign the E-guestbook or send condolences may do so by visiting www.loweryfuneralhome.com.